Governance

 4. Official Year.
 The official year shall extend from the close of one Regular Meeting to the close of the next Regular Meeting.

-5. Vice-Chair, Chair-Elect and Chair.
-The member elected as Vice-Chair shall serve in that office for one year, then for one year as Chair-Elect, and then for one year as Chair.
-The Chair shall not be eligible for the office of Vice-Chair in the year following his or her term of office.
+5. Vice Chair, Chair-Elect and Chair.
+The member elected as Vice Chair shall serve in that office for one year, then for one year as Chair-Elect, and then for one year as Chair.
+The Chair shall not be eligible for the office of Vice Chair in the year following their term of office.

 6. Terms of Office.
 The terms of office of the Officers and Members-at-large of the Executive Committee shall begin at the close of the Regular meeting following their election.
 The Secretary/Treasurer shall serve for a term of four years.
-The tenure of a Member-at-Large of the Executive Committee shall terminate in the event of his or her assumption of a post as an elected Officer of the Division, and the unexpired portion of his or her term shall be filled as hereinafter provided for a vacancy.
+The tenure of a Member-at-Large of the Executive Committee shall terminate in the event of their assumption of a post as an elected Officer of the Division, and the unexpired portion of their term shall be filled as hereinafter provided for a vacancy.

-The term of office of the Division Councilor shall begin at the beginning of the calendar year following his or her election.
+The term of office of the Division Councilor shall begin at the beginning of the calendar year following their election.
 The Division Councilor shall serve for a term of four years and may not serve more than two consecutive terms unless otherwise specified by Council.

 Vacancies in any other elected office shall be filled (or left unfilled) by the Executive Committee until such time as the vacancy can be filled by regular election procedures.